New Tricks for Estimating Gradients of Expectations: A Special Case: The Fundamental Trick Estimator

+The proof of \autoref{lemma:unbiasedness} suggests an interpretation of $F_n$ as $L_n$ with the (known) function $f$ replaced by a noisy Monte Carlo estimate of $f$.
+However, $F_n$ is not merely equal to $L_n$ plus independent noise.

-We provide intuition for \eqref{eqn:logreparameterisationtrick:scalar:doublesum} by deriving it constructively, by applying both the log-gradient \textit{and} reparameterisation tricks --- see the supplementary \autoref{fig:cartoon}.
-These estimators have previously been combined a different and powerful manner by \citet{NIPS2016_6328}, and more recently in a variety of ways, all of which are rather distinct to the present idea \cite{tucker2017rebar,DBLP:journals/corr/MaddisonMT16,JanGuPoo17}.
-Our idea is to express infinitesimal changes in $\theta$ by a reparameterisation, and then to apply the chain rule (as done in the reparameterisation trick) to that reparameterisation --- for the full derivation see \autoref{sec:gore}.
-Note that the $\frac{1}{p(z_i|\theta)}$ term in \eqref{eqn:logreparameterisationtrick:scalar:singlesum} arises in a different, arguably more natural way in this derivation, which does not explictly rely on the fundamental theorem of calculus.
+\subparagraph{Local Transformation Derivation} We provide intuition for \eqref{eqn:logreparameterisationtrick:scalar:doublesum} by deriving it constructively, by applying both the log-derivative \textit{and} reparameterisation tricks --- see \Autoref{fig:cartoon} on page \pageref{fig:cartoon} of the appendix.
+These estimators have been combined in a different and powerful manner by \citet{NIPS2016_6328}, and more recently in a variety of other ways, all rather distinct to the present idea \citep{DBLP:journals/corr/MaddisonMT16,tucker2017rebar,JanGuPoo17,grathwohl2017backpropagation}.
+Our idea is to express infinitesimal changes in $\theta$ by a reparameterisation, and then to apply the chain rule (as done in the reparameterisation trick) to that reparameterisation --- for the full derivation see \sref{Appendix}{sec:gore}.